brainstormforce/wp-spectra/readme.txt

 * Improvement: Social Share - Removed jQuery dependency for Social Share script.
 * Improvement: Table of Contents - Margin option added.
 * Improvement: Testimonial - Enabled to add more than 10 testimonials.
-* Improvement: Testimonial - Enabled to add more than 10 testimonials.
 * Fix: Advanced Columns - Nested Columns causing an issue for stacking options.
 * Fix: Multi Buttons - Font Size not replicating on front end issue in few themes.
 * Fix: Post - Added {$attributes} parameter to the Query filter.